-The Hippo pathway plays an important role in embryo development, and separation of the trophectoderm (TE) and inner cell mass (ICM) cell lines.
-Therefore, this study investigated the effect of maternal age on the activity of this pathway in human embryos.
+The Hippo pathway plays an important role in embryo development, and separation of trophectoderm (TE) and inner cell mass (ICM) cell lines.
+Therefore, this study investigated effect of maternal age on activity of Hippo pathway in human embryos.

-In this experimental study, Embryos that developed up to the blastocyst stage, and embryos whose growth stopped at the morula stage, were collected from women aged 20-30 years (young group, 94 embryos), and >37 years (old group, 89 embryos).
-The expression of OCT4, SOX2, CDX2, GATA3, YAP (as Hippo propagation markers) genes and proteins, in both groups were evaluated using qRT-PCR and immunofluorescence methods.
+In this experimental study, the developed up embryos to the blastocyst stage and the embryos whose growth stopped at the morula stage were collected from women aged 20-30 years old (young group, 94 embryos) and >37 years (old group, 89 embryos).
+Expression of OCT4, SOX2, CDX2, GATA3, YAP genes and the relevant proteins, in the both groups were evaluated using respectively quantitative reverse transcription-polymerase chain reaction (qRT-PCR) and immunofluorescence methods.

-There was no significant difference in the expression of OCT4, SOX2, CDX2, GATA3 and YAP genes in blastocyst and morula stage between the two groups.
-However, SOX2 and CDX2 gene expression in morula stage embryos of the old group was statistically lower than that of the young group (P=0.007 and P=0.008 respectively).
-Additionally, in embryos collected from women >37 years, at the blastocyst stage, P-YAP protein was found to be accumulated in the TE, but it almost disappeared from the inner cell mass ICM.
-Also, in the old group, YAP protein expression, contrary to expectation, was expressed in the ICM rather than TE, was expressed in the ICM rather than TE.
+There was no significant difference in the expression level of OCT4, SOX2, CDX2, GATA3 and YAP genes in blastocyst and morula stages, between the two groups.
+However, SOX2 and CDX2 gene expressions in morula stage embryos of the old group was statistically lower than that of the young group (P=0.007 and P=0.008, respectively).
+Additionally, in the embryos collected from women with >37 years of age, at the blastocyst stage, phospho-YAP (p-YAP) protein was found to be accumulated in the TE, but it was almost disappeared from the ICM.
+Additionally, in the old group, contrary to the expectation, YAP protein was expressed in the ICM, rather than TE.

-The results of this study show that the YAP and P-YAP of Hippo signalling pathway may be altered by increasing age.
+The results of this study showed that YAP and P-YAP among the Hippo signalling pathway may be altered by increasing age.